- Search The Registry

 Daisy Kadibil (her note)

-*Australia Day is celebrated on this date from 1788 as Australia's official National Day.
-Because of this we are celebrating the birth of Daisy Craig Kadibil in 1923.
-She was an Aboriginal woman housekeeper, cook and Aboriginal activist.
+*Australia Day has been celebrated on this date since 1788 as Australia's official National Day.
+Because of this, we are celebrating the birth of Daisy Craig Kadibil in 1923.
+She was an Aboriginal woman housekeeper, cook, and Aboriginal activist.

-The three girls embarked on foot on a treacherous nine-week journey north across rough terrain and using as their guide a barbed-wire fence that had been built to keep rabbits away from pastureland.
+The three girls embarked on foot on a treacherous nine-week journey north across rough terrain and used as their guide a barbed-wire fence that had been built to keep rabbits away from pastureland.
 This quest for freedom inspired a book and the 2002 Australian movie “Rabbit-Proof Fence.”
-The film that depicted the girls’ journey, won numerous international film festival awards.
+The film, which depicted the girls’ journey, won numerous international film festival awards.
 It also brought the issue of the stolen generation of Aboriginal Australian children to audiences around the world.
-The movie was based on the book “Follow the Rabbit-Proof Fence” (1996), by Doris Pilkington Garimara.
-The author was the daughter of Ms. Kadibil’s sister, Molly Kelly, and her book was partly based on her mother’s experiences during the journey, though she interviewed Ms. Kadibil, her aunt, extensively in her research.
+The movie was based on the book “Follow the Rabbit-Proof Fence” (1996) by Doris Pilkington Garimara.
+The author was the daughter of Ms. Kadibil’s sister, Molly Kelly, and her book was partly based on her mother’s experiences during the journey.
+However, she interviewed Ms. Kadibil, her aunt, extensively in her research.
 Ms. Kelly died in 2004, and the sisters’ cousin Gracie Cross died in 1983.

 In his review of the movie in The New York Times, Stephen Holden described the movie as a “devastating portrayal” of Australia’s “disgraceful treatment” of its Aboriginal population.
 “On the side of wrong is the Australian government,” he wrote, “which, for more than half a century, carried out this appalling program of legalized kidnapping.”